Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Amy from Northern Virginia

 We've all heard horror stories about fraud that's committed using your name, address, SS#, credit, etc. Here's some critical information to limit the damage in case this happens to you or someone you know.
+As everyone always advises you to, cancel your credit cards immediately, but the key is having the toll free numbers and your card numbers handy so you know who to call.
+Keep those where you can find them easily (having to hunt for them is additional stress you WON'T need at that point!).

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.